International Law Firm Ankara Law Office Lawyer in Turkey

 Legal services between Italy and Turkey

-ONGUR Partners International; International Law Firm Ankara is among the leading law firms who have been providing legal services to a large scale of the companies who are doing business between Italy and Turkey.
-In addition to our Turkish lawyers who are fluent in English and Italian, we have been working with our Italian Lawyer partners for certain projects to provide the highest standards with our services and better structuring of the international legal projects between Italy and Turkey.
+ONGUR & Partners International is one of the foremost international law firms based in Turkey, providing premium legal services to a wide array of companies conducting business between Italy and Turkey.
+Our team is composed of Turkish lawyers fluent in English and Italian, and we work closely with Italian legal partners on select projects to deliver the highest quality legal solutions and ensure effective structuring of international legal matters.

 Read More »